ii. Lights.

 (ad populum) Omnipotens sempiterne deus, qui tuae mensae participes a diabolico iubes abstinere conuiuio, da, quaesumus, plebi tuae, ut gustum mortiferae profanitatis abiecto puris mentibus ad aepulas aeternae salutis accedat: per.

 XII.
 KALENDAS IANVARII.
-OCTABAS DOMINI AD SANCTAM MARIAM
+OCTABAS DOMINI AD SANCTAM MARIAMFrom the Cambrai Hadrianum (Bibl.
+Municipale MS 164):

 (Liber I. VIIII)